conedevelopment/root-site-eleventy/src/docs/fields.md

 $field = Date::make(__('Expires at'), 'expires_at');
 ```

-> You may use the `date` validation rule for this field.
-By default no rules attached.
+{% notification %}You may use the `date` validation rule for this field.
+By default no rules attached.{% endnotification %}

 You can also apply modifiers on a `Date` field: